bonfiredog/saucerberks/README.md

  * First of all, get yourself a physical, honest-to-a-god *mouse*.
 Not only is it, pleasingly, the same shape as your spaceship, it will make the game far more playable.
 You can play with a trackpad, but I make no apologies for how unpleasant an experience that will be.

- * `W` `A` `S` `D` - Move The Ship
+ * Move the ship with `W` `A` `S` `D`.

- * `Left Mouse` - Rapid Fire Blaster
+ * Fire the Rapid Blaster with `Left Mouse Button`.

- * `Right Mouse` - Pheromone Gun
+ * Fire the Pheromone Gun with `Right Mouse Button`.

- *  `Mouse` - Turn Ship
+ * Turn the ship by turning the `Mouse`.

  * Each level takes place at a different memorial site: the level is completed when every alien is destroyed.
 You have three lives.

- * There are two types of alien infesting the wrecks: at the risk of exposing the design, let's call these the Vandal and the Glutton.
-The swarming Vandals, which are antagonistic to the Saucerberk, can be easily destroyed by the blaster.
-However, the Glutton cannot be harmed until it has swallowed at least one Vandal.
-The only way to do this is to use the Pheromone Gun to lay a trail of delicious chemicals to a Vandal, inducing the Glutton to swallow it and become vulnerable to the blaster, and explosive bursting.
+ * There are two types of alien infesting the wrecks: at the risk of exposing the design, let's call these the **Vandal** and the **Glutton**.
+The swarming Vandals, which are antagonistic to the Saucerberk, can be easily destroyed by the Blaster.
+However, the Glutton cannot be harmed until **it has swallowed at least one Vandal**.
+The only way to do this is to **use the Pheromone Gun to lay a trail of delicious chemicals to a Vandal**, inducing the Glutton to swallow it and become vulnerable to the Blaster, and explosive bursting.
 The more Vandals are swallowed, the larger the burst will be.

- * Until all the Gluttons are dead, more and more Vandals will be drawn to the level.
+ * Until all the Gluttons are dead, more and more Vandals will be drawn to the memorial site.

- * The debris fields holds other hazards and boons as well, but discovering is all part of the frantic, hyperventilated fun of being a Saucerberk.
+ * The debris fields hold other hazards and boons, but discovering these is all part of the frantic, hyperventilated fun of being a Saucerberk.

 ###Development